app-logs/.github/profile/README.md

 ![Applogs dark blue logo](https://github.com/app-logs/.github/blob/63e160ccccb87746815be903c330700b39c8d632/full-logo-dark-blue.jpg)

-Applogs is the log management application that we develop to make life as easy as possible for developers.
+[Applogs](https://app-logs.com) is the error-tracking application that we developed to make life as easy as possible for developers.

 ### 🚀 Available features
 - Live tail